Preparing our tamariki for tomorrow’s world.

 Why do the William Pike Challenge?

 The William Pike Challenge prepares our young people to survive and thrive in tomorrow’s world.
-It does this by creating challenging opportunities for youth to step outside of their comfort zone, experience the extraordinary and develop and strengthen their 21st-century skills.
+It does this by creating challenging opportunities for youth to step outside of their comfort zone, experience the extraordinary and develop and strengthen their wellbeing and 21st-century skills.

 As well as preparing our young people for the future, the William Pike Challenge has many other positive outcomes for educators and schools, young people, whānau and local communities.